benelan/milestone-action/README.md

 # Add Milestone By Due Date

 This action adds the current or farthest due milestone to issues and pull requests.
 The current milestone is the one due the soonest, excluding milestones that are past due, based on the datetime that the action is run.
-You can see a successful test run [here](https://github.com/benelan/milestone-action/issues/8).
+Here are successful test runs for [current](https://github.com/benelan/milestone-action/issues/8) and [farthest](https://github.com/benelan/milestone-action/issues/16) due milestones.

 ## Usage